-4.8 Ten-year forecast
+4.8 10-year forecast

 This section provides an updated forecast of anticipated revenue and expenditure for 2021-31.
-The estimated cost of all the projects in the RLTP for the next 10 years is \$11.65 billion (including inflation).
-Table 27 describes the estimated costs by council.
-Table 27 shows the estimated 10-year programme cost and funding sources.
+The estimated cost of all the projects in the RLTP for the next 10 years is \$11.69 billion (including inflation).
+Table 27 shows the estimated 10-year programme cost and funding sources by council.